GemmaCroad/Web-Directions-Conference-Notes/2021/hover-1.md

 }
 ```

-- Cascade layers
+- **Cascade layers**
-We often have some many different stlyes coming into a page, there are so many origins and types, this lets us name various layers of the style stack and push styles into them
+  - We often have so many different stlyes coming into a page, there are multiple origins and types, this lets us name various layers of the style stack and push styles into them
 ```
 @layer reset {
   * { box-sizing: border-box }